 The London skyline is world famous, with a combination of old and new buildings helping to create a unique view no matter where you look.
-These five iconic buildings have all helped contribute to the look and feel of the city, providing visitors with plenty to explore during their stay.
+These five iconic buildings in London have all helped contribute to London cityscape, providing visitors with plenty to explore during their stay.

 Arguably the most famous palace anywhere in the globe, Buckingham Palace is the official royal residence of the UK’s monarch, as well as a seat of all things regal in the British government.
 Whether hosting foreign dignitaries for state banquets or the annual Trooping the Colour military celebration, this building is both unique and iconic.
 Located in central London, there isn’t anywhere else quite like it, and visitors regularly flock to visit the state rooms when they open for the summer.
 Whilst the palace itself is closed to tourism during the autumn and winter, it is still impressive to behold from the exterior, and located within easy reach of the Chilworth hotel London.

 One of the more modern additions to London’s skyline, this building was originally the subject of much ridicule – but has since become synonymous with city life.
 Forged with glass and designed by architect Norman Foster, this building is more formally known as 20 St Mary Axe, though ‘the Gherkin’ is considered more fitting by locals.
 With 41 floors, it is part of London’s major financial district, the City of London.